sanity-io/example-company-website-gatsby-sanity-combo/README.md

 ### Development workflow

-CLEAN ME UP

 We wrote a blog post about how to use this example, but if you would like to just start tinkering:

-- The Sanity Studio keeps its schemas in `
+- The Sanity Studio keeps its schemas in `./studio/schemas`.
-- ./studio/schemas`.
 We will hot reload the editor when you edit them so just start experimenting.
-Read more about our schemas here
+[Read more about our schemas here](https://www.sanity.io/docs/content-studio/the-schema).
-- We followed Gatsby conventions and you can read all about them here
+- We followed Gatsby conventions and [you can read all about them here](https://www.gatsbyjs.org/tutorial/).
 - If you want Gatsby to not throw errors on missing fields for unpopulated data you need to redeploy the GraphQL API so we can generate schemas – `sanity graphql deploy`